DonnieData/Amazon_Vine_Analysis/README.md

 ## Querying Database

-With the data loaded, it is now possible to effeciently traverse and peroform analysis.
+With the data loaded, it is now possible to effeciently traverse and perform analysis.
+In order to gain a more granular understanding of the review data, additional tables are created within the database through several queries.

+[qeury_1]